Studentship Vacancies

 New Media and Society research aims at going beyond the study of Computing and ICT from a technology perspective, and looks at improving our understating human values and the impact of technology innovations on people's lives and their communities.
 This research particularly looks at ways to use new media to promote social justice and tackle complex societal challenges of inclusion and disadvantage.

-This research will design AI techniques for modelling the news agenda at scale, focusing on understanding the dynamics of topics (what subjects are covered in the news) and viewpoints (what perspectives are expressed for a given topic).
-Because viewpoints are characterised as aggregations of "congruent claims", a key research challenge will be to develop effective AI techniques able to abstract the meaningful alternative political viewpoints that emerge from the plethora of claims present in the news.
-In the course of this project, the student will develop novel solutions based on machine learning and natural language processing techniques, taking advantage of the latest generation of Large Language Models.
+This research will design AI techniques for modelling the news agenda at scale, focusing on understanding the dynamics of topics (what subjects are covered in the news), viewpoints (what perspectives are expressed for a given topic) and actors (who gets to express their perspective in the news).
+A key research challenge will be to develop effective AI techniques able to identify and visualise the dynamics of the various viewpoints emerging in the news at scale, providing insights on the life-cycle of topics and viewpoints and investigating issues of fairness and balance in news coverage.
+In the course of this project, the student will develop novel solutions based on machine learning, natural language processing techniques and knowledge graphs, taking advantage of the latest generation of Large Language Models.

 Supervisors: Prof Enrico Motta, Dr Enrico Daga, Dr Francesco Osborne and Dr Angelo Salatino